Prospective Graduate Students

 The Department encourages all applicants to visit the Department.
 Please contact the Academic Program Coordinator to arrange meetings with professors and current graduate students.

 All students who are admitted to the graduate program are considered for funding.
-The Department strives to offer five years of funding to graduate students who are pursuing an M.A. + Ph.D. and three years of funding to graduate students who enter at the Ph.D. level.
+The Department strives to offer six years of funding to graduate students who are pursuing an M.A. + Ph.D. and four years of funding to graduate students who enter at the Ph.D. level.

 The most common types of funding available are Graduate Teaching Associateships and Graduate Fellowships.
 Newly admitted students are eligible for both kinds of funding.
 First-year Graduate School fellowships are awarded based on a university-wide competition.